It can happen in "The Zone," claims Barry Sears, PhD, the biochemist who created this best-selling diet.

 What You Can Eat and What You Can't

-On the Zone diet, you get 3 meals and 2 snacks a day.
+On the Zone diet, you get 3 Zone meals and 1 Zone snack a day.
 Each is a mix of low-fat protein, like skinless chicken, turkey, or fish; carbs (mostly fruits and veggies); and a small amount of “good” fat, like olive oil, almonds, and avocado.

 No food is completely banned, but if you’re a carb-lover, you may find getting used to the Zone plan challenging.
 It encourages you to think of bread, pasta, grains, and other starches as condiments rather than as main or even side dishes.

 Veggies and fruits that are relatively high in sugar -- like corn, carrots, bananas, and raisins -- are on the “unfavorable” list.
 Fatty red meat and egg yolks fall into the Zone’s “bad fats” column.

 Every meal on the Zone has the same proportions: 1/3 protein, 2/3 carbs, and a dash of fat.